 However, if you’re tired of people who lie, cheat, and trash-talk behind your back (sounds blunt, I know), get ready to begin the process of reclaiming your power and watch as a whole new YOU emerges.

 And one more thing, completing this 9-day challenge requires strength, honesty, focus, and GUTS.
-If you’re still with me, let’s dive into DAY 1.
+So, if you’re still with me, let’s dive into Day 1.

 Letting someone go doesn’t mean you don’t still love and care for them.
 This is called a 9-day CHALLENGE for a reason!